Travel Med Surg RN

 The requirements listed below are representative of the knowledge, skills, abilities, and minimum qualifications necessary to perform the essential functions of the position.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.

-Bachelor's degree with a major in accounting or four years of comparable work experience or a combination of equivalent education and experience.
+Bachelor s degree in Accounting, Finance, or related field; or equivalent combination of education and experience.
+Or four years of comparable work experience or a combination of equivalent education and experience.

 WORK ENVIRONMENT AND PHYSICAL DEMANDS: